Famous/framework/learn/guides/hello-famous-framework.md

-# Hello BEST
+# Hello Famous Framework

-The [BEST development platform](https://github.famo.us/framework), built by engineers at Famous, provides an easy-to-use API for harnessing the Famous rendering engine, and is designed to connect your application to Famous cloud services and Famous visual studio tools with no additional code.
+The [Famous Framework](https://github.com/Famous/framework), built by engineers at Famous, provides an easy-to-use API for harnessing the Famous Engine.
+It's also designed to integrate seamlessly with (forthcoming) Famous studio tools and Famous cloud services.

 ## Installation &amp; setup

 See [Installation &amp; setup](setup.md).

-In these guides, **we will assume your project's root directory is `best-framework/`**, which should have been created with the install process.
+In these guides, **we will assume your project's root directory is `framework/`**, which should have been created when you cloned the repo.
 Unless specified otherwise, all command-line commands should be run from that folder.

 **We'll also assume that your development environment is up-and-running**, i.e., that you ran `$ npm run develop` in the previous step.
 A demonstration page should already be visible at [localhost:1337](http://localhost:1337), and a tab in your terminal should be showing live output logs.